Reading and Checking Motherboard ID

 .

-Precautions While Searching for Devices
+Precautions During Searching for Devices

 - Please note that USB firmware can only use the USB ID search method.